Back to Best Solar Software

 Step 2 — Filter by primary use case:

-• US residential premium? → Aurora is genuinely strong; alternatives compete on price
+• US residential premium? → Aurora is genuinely strong; alternatives compete on price and transparency.

-• International EPC? → SurgePV or OpenSolar (both have global coverage)
+• International EPC? → SurgePV or OpenSolar (both have global coverage).

 Step 3 — Filter by team workflow: